-Sometimes your care may be provided by members of a care team, which might include people from other organisations such as social services, education or a third party working on our behalf.
-We will tell you if this is the case.
-When it could be best for your care for your information to be shared with organisations, we will agree this with you beforehand.
-If you don’t agree, we will discuss with you the possible effect this may have on your care and alternatives available to you.
+Sometimes your care may be provided by members of a care team, which might include people from other organisations such as social services, education, a third party working on our behalf or a third party providing us with IT services.
+When it could be best for your care, your information may be shared with other healthcare organisations.
+If you don’t agree for this to happen, we will discuss with you the possible effect this may have on your care and alternatives available to you.

-Confidentiality affects everyone: Medway Community Healthcare C.I.C. collects, stores and uses large amounts of personal data every day, such as medical or personal records which may be paper-based or held on a computer.
+Confidentiality affects everyone: Medway Community Healthcare collects, stores and uses large amounts of personal data every day such as medical or personnel records, which may be paper-based or held on a computer.

 We take our duty to protect your personal information and confidentiality very seriously and are committed to taking appropriate measures to ensure it is held securely and only accessed by those with a need to know.